5 Simple Reasons You Should Use Fewer Business Tools

 When using numerous business tools in their daily work, users often need to switch between them.

 Each SaaS tool answers a specific question, achieves a particular task, and solves certain problems.
 On a regular workday, people need to handle tens of questions, tasks, and problems.

-It’s no big secret that multitasking has a negative effect on our productivity.
+It’s no big secret that multitasking hurts our productivity.
 Research has revealed that it takes people an average of 16 minutes to refocus on a task after being distracted.
 It also takes a lot of time to adjust your mind to working with a new tool.

 For example, an average Slack user is active 320 minutes every workday.
 That’s 5.3 hours of potentially getting pinged with a question, breaking the focus and workflow.

 When compared with team collaboration tools, the email doesn’t seem the largest time waster anymore.
 At least it’s not demanding the constant attention of your team.